Tenant Billing: An exploration of pros and cons for property managers

 It’s true that real energy consumption fluctuates so having a set tenant utility bill for each month or year is good for budgeting purposes.

-Although you have an agreed upon utility cost for the tenant, you’re still required to track the real utility usage of each tenant space.
+Although you have an agreed upon utility cost for the tenant, you still have to track real utility usage of each tenant space.
 You’ll need to pay the tenants back for any overages charged throughout the year.

 Sometimes it’s easier and more cost-effective to stick with what’s working now.
-If your tenants aren’t asking for a different utility billing system then maybe the way you’re doing things doesn’t need to be reexamined.
+If your tenants aren’t asking for a different utility billing system then maybe you don’t need to reevaluate anything.

 We’ve seen software disrupt countless industries.
-Especially in the retail space, competition is fierce and tenants are getting used to incentives to keep or sign long-term leases.
+Especially in the retail space, competition is fierce.
+Tenants are accustomed to incentives for long-term leases.
 Small differentiation could make a big difference for anchor tenants or new prospects.

 Option 2: Use tenant billing software to charge based on real utility consumption

 As we already established, it’s reasonable to assume that energy consumption will fluctuate in tenant spaces.
 Maybe not by a lot, but then again maybe significantly.
-You have to track the information retroactively to square up any discrepancies at the end of each calendar year, so why not do it in real time?
+You already track information retroactively to square up discrepancies at the end of each calendar year.
+Why not do it in real time?

-Con – The numbers are real.
-The difficulties that accompany change can’t be understated.
-There is a real fear that charging based on real consumption will tighten belts for landlords in situations where every penny counts.
-And while this is a valid conversation to have, it should be weighed carefully with the following entry in the “pro” column…
+We can’t understate the difficulties of change.
+There is a real fear that charging based on real consumption will tighten belts for landlords.
+While this is a valid concern, it should be weighed carefully with the following entry in the “pro” column…

-Con – So.
-Many.
-Options.
-The software game is jam-packed with competition in any industry and tenant billing applications are no different.
-Entrepreneurs are seeking to disrupt anything they can get their hands on so it’s possible that you could settle on a tenant billing software from a hot new start-up that runs out of funding.
-It’s hard to know which system will be around for the long haul even though everyone runs around promising the moon.
-As we mentioned in the previous section, it’s no small task to change the way your property management business operates.
+The software game is full of competition.
+Tenant billing is no different.
+Entrepreneurs seek to disrupt anything they can get their hands.
+It’s possible that you could settle on a tenant billing software from a start-up that runs out of funding.
+It’s hard to know which system will be around for the long haul.
+As we mentioned, it’s no small task to change the way your property management business operates.